Pronoun is used in place of a

 We got our fruits.
 What about theirs?

 They got their meals.
-What about ours?
+What

 Can I borrow your pen?
 I lost mine.